strawmanpoems/strawman/poems/021_they_might_be_jesus.md

-he is laid on the stained concrete eyes closed, dead or sleeping, face dirty gray black from months, years, eternity of drifting in the urban american acheron his torn clothes grow out of the stone like wretched death thorns the wind blowing his stench of urine
+he is laid on the stained concrete eyes closed, dead or sleeping, face dirty gray black from months, years, eternity of drifting forever in the urban Acheron his torn clothes grow out of the stone like wretched death thorns the wind blowing his stench of urine